 Water-Cooled Ice Machine

-A water-cooling ice machine works by circulating water around the refrigeration components in order to remove heat.
+A water-cooled ice machine works by circulating water around the refrigeration components in order to remove heat.
 These require more water than an air-cooled ice machine, as they cannot re-circulate the cool water back into the system and thus, water is wasted and dumped down a drain.
 However, while not energy efficient, water-cooled commercial ice machines are preferred by some food service businesses, under the following conditions: where the ambient air temperature is 80°F; in an area where the air contains a lot of contaminants, such as grease; or in an area with poor air circulation or limited space.
 Since water-cooled machines require a lot of water for cooling, they are generally not recommended unless no other option is available.

 Ice Machine Bins

 You will need an ice machine bin to go along with your ice machine.
 An ice machine bin will hold ice after it is produced until it is ready to be used.
 The size of your bin doesn't necessarily need to correspond exactly with the amount of ice your unit produces.
 You will need to figure out how much ice you need to use at your peak times and and then size the ice bin to meet those requirements.
-See the chart above to determine your ice making requirements.

 Ice Machine Water Filter

 An ice machine water filter is highly recommended for anyone purchasing a commercial ice machine.
 Placing a water filter on the intake pipe for your commercial ice maker protects the purity of the ice by removing contaminants.
 It also helps extend the life of the machine itself, especially in areas with hard water where impurities that flow through the ice maker calcify inside the mechanism, often forcing you to pay for more service calls due to wear on the machine.
 Many companies will extend their warranties if you purchase their water filteration cartridges, as they know that this will help your machine last longer and run more efficiently.

 Ice Machine Accessories